 John Fortugno led Washington State's Homeland Security Institute, where he oversaw training for over 28,000 emergency responders.
 John creates programs which help state agencies, local governments, nonprofits and tribes respond to emergencies.
-He has over 30 years of response and leadership experience, including as a Special Agent for the Navy Criminal Investigative Service (NCIS), as a Federal Executive Fellow in Washington DC, in embassy posts in Asia and Europe, as a non-profit board member, and while serving as interim Vice President of Pierce College (one of Washington's largest community colleges).
-He has degrees from the University of California, The Evergreen State College, University of Southern California, and the United States Naval War College, as well as training certifications from the Emergency Management Institute.
-John has worked in recruitment and mentor training for Big Brothers Big Sisters, in native-plant restoration efforts, and in improving education opportunities for Washington State's female prisoners.
+He has over 30 years of response and leadership experience, including as a Special Agent for the Navy Criminal Investigative Service (NCIS), as a Federal Executive Fellow in Washington DC, in embassy posts in Asia and Europe, as a non-profit board member, and while serving as interim Vice President of Pierce College.
+He has degrees from the University of California, Evergreen, University of Southern California, and the US Naval War College, as well as training certifications from the Emergency Management Institute.
+John has worked in recruitment and mentor training for Big Brothers Big Sisters, in native-plant restoration efforts, and in improving education opportunities for WA's female prisoners.

-Dr. Karen A. Johnson (she/her/hers), adjunct faculty in the MPA program, is an inspiring, authentic, servant leader with decades of experience influencing, coaching, and mentoring others to achieve inclusive excellence.
+Dr. Karen A. Johnson (she/her/hers) is an inspiring, authentic, servant leader with decades of experience influencing, coaching, and mentoring others to achieve inclusive excellence.
 She received her doctorate from Old Dominion University.
-Her dissertation topic examined the perceived role that high-level Black urban managers played in Virginia.
-She has taught courses in the prevention of sexual harassment, discrimination complaints processing and conflict resolution, as well as facilitated numerous workshops and seminars on leadership, equity and inclusion in the workplace, and self-care.
+She has taught courses in the prevention of sexual harassment, discrimination complaints processing and conflict resolution, as well as facilitated numerous workshops and seminars on leadership, equity and inclusion in the workplace and self-care.
 Karen has several years of experience as both a manager in the non-profit sector and executive leader in federal and state government, including serving as the Chief Administrative Officer for the James E. Van Zandt veterans medical center in Altoona, Pennsylvania.
-She currently serves as the Equity & Inclusion Administrator for the Washington State Department of Corrections, supporting others in building an equity-driven, inclusive workplace culture where everyone is (and feels) included, valued, and heard.
-She has an extensive portfolio of community service and is a 2018 participant in the Leadership Women America leadership program.
+She currently serves as the Equity & Inclusion Administrator for the WA Department of Corrections, supporting others in building an equity-driven, inclusive workplace culture.
+She has an extensive portfolio of community service and is a 2018 participant in the Leadership Women America program.
 Her life work is to advance liberty and justice for all.

-Dariush Khaleghi (DK) has over twenty years of management, HR, and leadership experience in the private, public, and non-profit sectors.
-He played key management leadership roles at Intel Corporation, a Fortune 500 company.
-He also served as the Deputy and Interim Director of the Washington State Human Rights Commission, Chief HR, IS, and Strategic Planning for the Department of Veterans Affairs and the Director of Operations for the DSHS Economic Services Administration.
-DK was the recipient of the Washington State Prestigious Governor's Leadership Award in 2007.
-He currently is a leadership, management, HR and organizational behavior faculty at the Evergreen State College.
-DK is also an HR, Leadership and Certified Public Manager (CPM) Program faculty at the University of Washington Tacoma's Professional Development Center (PDC).
-Additionally, DK serves a leadership development faculty for the Washington Banking Association (WBA) and the Oregon State Department of Human Services and the Department of Health leadership development academies.
-DK graduated from the University of Washington in business administration and a minor in psychology.
-He holds an MS in Industrial/Organizational Psychology from the Portland State University an MBA from the Pacific Lutheran University in Tacoma, Washington.
-DK is an International Coaching Federation (ICF) certified leadership and executive coach.
-DK's mission is to help managers and supervisors differentiate themselves through leadership excellence.
+Dariush Khaleghi (DK) has over 20 years of management, HR, and leadership experience.
+In addition to his key leadership roles at Intel Corporation, He also served as the Deputy and Interim Director of the WA State Human Rights Commission, Chief HR, IS, and Strategic Planning for the Department of Veterans Affairs and the Dir. of Operations for the DSHS Economic Services Administration.
+He was the recipient of the WA Prestigious Governor's Leadership Award in 2007.
+He currently is a leadership, management, HR and organizational behavior faculty at Evergreen.
+DK is also an HR, Leadership and Certified Public Manager (CPM) Program faculty at UW Tacoma's Professional Development Center (PDC).
+Additionally, DK serves as leadership development faculty for the Washington Banking Association (WBA) and the OR State Department of Human Services and the Department of Health leadership development academies.
+He graduated from UW in business administration with a minor in psychology.
+DK holds an MS in Industrial/Organizational Psychology from PSU and an MBA from the Pacific Lutheran University.
+He is an International Coaching Federation (ICF) certified leadership coach.
+His mission is to help managers and supervisors differentiate themselves through leadership excellence.